 After The Procedure:

 There are several Pap smear tests based on the type of instrument used to collect the sample.
 A liquid-based Pap test is when the doctor inserts the collected sample in a container filled up with a special fluid to preserve the collected cervical sample.
 A conventional Pap test is when the doctor does not preserve the sample with a liquid but instead puts it in a slide to examine it.
 The gathered cervical sample is then sent to the lab for additional tests.
 These tests are done to detect cancer cells within the tested area – the cervix and vagina.
-To get an accurate and reliable diagnosis, a powerful microscope.
 The microscope is powerful enough to show any precancerous or Cancer cells in the sample.
 Once the test has ended, the patient will change back into her dress and return home.
 If she came in her car, she could still drive home.

 The Pap smear test results will be sent back to the concerned doctor, who will interpret it.
 The doctor will then explain the meaning of the results to the patient comprehensively.
 A negative or normal result will show no cervical cancer cells growth detected, which means they are normal.
 The doctor will advise the patient not to take any other Pap smear test until the next scheduled routine check.
 If the results turn out to be abnormal or positive, the doctor will carry out an analysis of the abnormal cells detected in the test.
 The patient will be educated about some abnormal cells found in the cervical sample.
 Here are some of them: